designstem/projects/tattoo/index.md

 #### Tasks

 1. One icon is missing in each set.
 Draw the matching icon that fits the row (first: *cup of tea*; second: *popcorn*; third: *cheeseburger*).
 2. When you're done sketching, click the button to reveal the original icon design and compare it to your result.
-Is it similiar?
+Is it similar?
 Why is that so?
-What can still be improved about your design?
+What can still be improved in your design?
 1. Again, have a look at the sets of icons.
-What do you think is important when designing an icon?
-Try to name four important criteria for icon design.
+What do you think is essential when designing an icon?
+Try to name four crucial criteria for icon design.
 2. What are the don'ts when designing icons?